 This gives our industry a really bad name.
 See, for the creators of the $49.99 book, “customization” means you get to insert your name and your state in the document.
 You also get to have it now—with no training or support on how to implement it.
 It’s rough and ready, and you get a Word version of the document.
 Seems like a great idea until you consider…

-Customization for us means we need to gather about 36 points of information from you and then spend some time making sure your first draft complies with state and federal laws based on your answers.
+Customization for us means we need to gather about 20 points of information from you and then spend some time making sure your first draft complies with local, state, and federal laws based on your answers.
 We then need to take you through a second process, where we speak with you so we can customize for your practice’s culture and make your book reflect your wishes, while at the same time complying with all applicable rules.
 And we also need to train you on tools that will help you manage with less risk, and how specific handbook policies work in your state.
 Each of these steps is ESSENTIAL in helping to lower your legal risk—not to mention making your life as a business owner and/or manager far less stressful and more fulfilling.

 Second difference: Would you rather get an A or a D-?

 We grade the handbooks we evaluate based on certain criteria, which include: